Fliplet/fliplet-cli/docs/API/components/form-builder.md

     });
   });

   // 2.
-Bind a hook to update the data once the form is submitted:
-  Fliplet.Hooks.on('beforeFormSubmit', function(data) {
+Bind a hook to update the data once the form is submitted Fliplet.Hooks.on('beforeFormSubmit', function(data) {
     return connection.update(entryId, data);
   });